Assignment of endogenous retrovirus integration sites using a mixture model: A mixture model approach

-where $k(j)$ is the experiment in which animal $j$ was sequenced, $r_j$ is the same animal-specific parameter as in Equation~(\ref{truePositive}), and the expected false-positive count for the $k(j)$ experiment is a decreasing function of $p_{k(j)}$: As explained earlier, this expected count is $r_j (1-p_{k(j)}) / p_{k(j)}$.
+where $k(j)$ is the batch in which animal $j$ was sequenced, $r_j$ is the same animal-specific parameter as in Equation~(\ref{truePositive}), and the expected false-positive count for the $k(j)$ batch is a decreasing function of $p_{k(j)}$: As explained earlier, this expected count is $r_j (1-p_{k(j)}) / p_{k(j)}$.

 Both negative binomial distributions, in Equation~(\ref{truePositive}) and Equation~(\ref{trueNegative}), can be interpreted as a sum of $r_j$ independent geometric distributions.
-This is a deliberate modeling choice that reflects the fact that the quality and quantity of each animal's sample may vary, and this variation will affect counts from both the true positive class and the true negative class in the same way.
+This is a deliberate modeling choice that reflects the fact that the quality and quantity of each animal's sample may vary, and this variation will affect counts from both the present class and the absent class in the same way.

-The virus-specific effect is most relevant in the true positive case, as reflected by the fact that we allow true positives to depend on the parameter $\alpha_i$ where $i$ denotes the virus number.
-In the true negative case, counts may be considered to be ``background noise'' and therefore likely to depend on the particular experiment but not the virus in question; for this reason, we allow the count distribution for the true negative class to depend on $p_{k(j)}$, where $k(j)$ denotes the experiment number of animal $j$.
+The insertion site-specific effect is most relevant in the present case, as reflected by the fact that we allow counts from the present component to depend on the parameter $\alpha_i$ where $i$ denotes the site number.
+In the absent case, counts may be considered to be ``background noise'' and therefore likely to depend on the particular batch but not the insertion site in question; for this reason, we allow the count distribution for the absent class to depend on $p_{k(j)}$, where $k(j)$ denotes the batch number of animal $j$.